joangarme/AI4Devs-finalproject/backlog/Epic 1: User Management & Authentication/US1.1-account-registration-tasks.md

 **I want** to create a secure account with my email and password,
 **So that** I can start tracking my finances privately and securely.

+**MVP Scope Note**: This implementation focuses on basic authentication only.
+Email verification has been deferred to post-MVP to accelerate delivery of core finance tracking features.

-**Acceptance Criteria:**
+**Acceptance Criteria (MVP):**

 - Email validation with proper format checking
 - Password requirements: minimum 8 characters, 1 uppercase, 1 number, 1 special character
-- Email verification sent upon registration
 - Clear error messages for validation failures
-- Success confirmation and redirect to login
+- Success confirmation and automatic login
 - Duplicate email prevention

+**Post-MVP Features:**

+- Email verification sent upon registration
+- Email service provider configuration
+- Email verification page and workflow

 ## Task Breakdown